-The peaceful atmosphere, fresh unpolluted air, clean roads, and rivers are some of the first things that tourists feel and see when they are here in Bhutan.
-The small scale country offers more than just its untouched environment and beauty.
-The small Himalayan country surrounded by giants like China and India is known for its rich history, culture, and heritage.
+The peaceful atmosphere, fresh unpolluted air, clean roads, and rivers are some of the first things that guests feel and see when they are here in Bhutan.
+The small country offers more than just its untouched environment and beauty.
+The small Himalayan country surrounded by economic giants like China and India is very much known for its rich history, culture, and heritage.

 Bhutanese people pride themselves on being kind and friendly towards strangers.
 This tiny mystical country prioritizes its citizen’s happiness above all via Gross National Happiness (GNH).
 That is why Bhutan’s crime rates are very low and violent crimes are almost non-existent.

-This Kingdom is carbon negative since the people and nature coexist in harmony.
+The Kingdom is carbon negative since the people and nature coexist in harmony.
 As of November 8, 2020, Bhutan’s population is 7,71,601.
-Read to know more about why a small mystical nation like Bhutan is special
+Do read to know more about why a small mystical nation like Bhutan is special.

 Here are 9 reasons why you need to put Bhutan on your bucket list